danish-mar/Paimons-Vault/README.md

 *   **Session Management:** A token-based session keeps you authenticated for 4 hours, so you don't have to re-enter your TOTP code constantly.
 *   **Password Generation:** Generate strong, unique passwords for all your accounts.
 *   **Clipboard Integration:** Easily copy passwords to your clipboard.
+*   **Optional Notes:** Add optional notes to each password entry for additional context or reminders.

 ## Installation